micmejia/bible-dump/NKJV/Mark/Mark 11.md

 ###### 1
-Now when they drew near Jerusalem, to [^a]Bethphage and Bethany, at the Mount of Olives, He sent two of His disciples;
+Now when they drew near Jerusalem, to Bethphage and Bethany, at the Mount of Olives, He sent two of His disciples;

 ###### 2
 and He said to them, "Go into the village opposite you; and as soon as you have entered it you will find a colt tied, on which no one has sat.
 Loose it and bring _it._